 0.0 Executive Summary

-This report covers the setup and hardening of Greenbone Vulnerability Management (GVM) on an ARM64 Kali Linux system.
-The goal was to reduce the risk of missed vulnerabilities by deploying a stable scanning solution on non-standard hardware.
+This report explains the setup and stabilization of Greenbone Vulnerability Management (GVM) on a Kali Linux ARM64 system.
+The goal was to build a working vulnerability scanning environment in a restricted ARM64 setup while dealing with common deployment issues such as:

 1.0 Deployment of GVM on ARM64 Kali (UTM)